Park Shin-hye: 2009–2012: Rising popularity

 Park then starred in MBC's youth melodrama Heartstrings (2011) opposite Jung Yong-hwa.
-The combined successes of You're Beautiful and Heartstrings rose Park's popularity in Japan, and in September 2011, she signed an exclusive contract with Japanese management agency IMX.
+The combined successes of You're Beautiful and Heartstrings raised Park's popularity in Japan, and in September 2011, she signed an exclusive contract with Japanese management agency IMX.
 The same year, Park starred in her first Taiwanese drama, Hayate The Combat Butler, which was based on the Japanese shōnen manga of the same name.
 In August 2011, she received the Popular Asian Star award at the LeTV Movie and Drama Awards.

 In 2012, Park was cast in the third season of KBS Drama Special, Don't Worry, I'm a Ghost, which aired on July 15.
 Her performance in the drama won her the Best One-Act Special Actress Award at the 2012 KBS Drama Awards.
 Park was then cast in the third installment of tvN's "Flower Boy" series entitled My Cute Guys along with actor Yoon Shi-yoon, which premiered in January 2013.
 She played Go Dok-mi (in Korean, literally "lonely beauty"), a modern Rapunzel, who isolates herself in her "tower" to avoid the world.
 She also contributed to the drama's original soundtrack with her song "Pitch Black".